Best Cross-Platform Mobile Development Tools For Enterprises

 This issue concerns the Graphical User Interface (GUI) - and its resulting feel regarding the differences between Android and iOS apps, such as navigation functions, buttons, layouts, etc.

-In addition to the above issues that cross-platform mobile app development creates, other critical issues are presented when developers do not develop a native mobile app for a specific mobile platform, including:
+- Possible Lower Performance: In addition to the above issues that cross-platform mobile app development creates, other critical issues are presented when developers do not develop a native mobile app for a specific mobile platform, including:

 - Performance/Functionality: While cross-platform apps are faster to deploy, there are times when they may prove to work slower when compared with their native counterparts.
 This disadvantage occurs since developers cannot truly develop the app to align with native performance - since the app is not a native mobile app - and, similarly, the app cannot take advantage of unique native platform functions.
 This issue results in a mobile app that is consistent across platforms but may sacrifice uniqueness and native functions for easy development and deployment, creating the feel of a “cloned” app that isn’t as fully functional or performance-heavy as its native counterpart, which can take advantage of the latest and most significant functions of the platform.